metaplex-foundation/metaplex-program-library/bubblegum/program/README.md

 ## Overview

 `Bubblegum` is the Metaplex Protocol program for creating and interacting with compressed Metaplex NFTs.
+Compressed NFTs are secured on-chain using Merkle trees.

 With Bubblegum you can:
 * Create a tree
 * Delegate authority for a tree.
 * Mint a compressed NFT to a tree.